oshahliver/picse/README.md

 ## References
 <a id="1">[1]</a>
 O. Shah, et al. (2021).
-Internal water storage capacity of terrestrial planets and the effect of hydration on the M-R relation A&A 646, A162
+Internal water storage capacity of terrestrial planets and the effect of hydration on the M-R relation.
+A&A 646, A162

+<a id="2">[2]</a>
+Oliver Shah, et al. (2022).
+Possible Chemical Composition And Interior Structure Models Of Venus Inferred From Numerical Modelling.
+ApJ 926 217